Frequently Asked Questions

 What are the hours of operation for Beyond Food?

-Some services are only offered at certain times and on certain days, please check the schedule of events if there is a particular service you are interested in using.
+Some services are only offered at certain times and on certain days, please check the schedule of events if there is a particular service you are interested in using while booking your appointment.

 Who is eligible for the Beyond Food program and services?